Back to Projects

 // Highlights

-- →Cross-channel identity resolution via customer_identifiers table — same customer on email and WhatsApp recognized as one record
+• Cross-channel identity resolution — same customer on WhatsApp and Email recognized as one record via customer_identifiers table; full conversation history loaded across channels